tawona-swe/microbank-challenge/README.md

 1.  **Start your MySQL Server.**
 2. In the `clientservice` directory, run `mvn spring-boot:run`.
 3. In the `bankingservice` directory, run `mvn spring-boot:run`.
-4. In the frontend directory, run `npm start`.
+4. In the frontend directory, run `npm run dev`.
-5. Open your web browser and navigate to **`http://localhost:3000`** to access the application.
+5. Open your web browser and navigate to **`http://localhost:5173`** to access the application.